ppy/osu-wiki/wiki/Skinning/osu!mania/en.md

 Notes:

 - To have multiples combobursts, use: `comboburst-mania-{n}.png`.
-  - One of the images in the set will be appear when a combo milestone is met.
+  - One of the images in the set will appear when a combo milestone is met.
 - osu!mania-specific combobursts
 - This can be disabled in the [options](/wiki/Options).
 - Unlike osu! and osu!catch's combobursts, all edges of this imageset should not be clipped.